wcm-io-caravan/caravan-rhyme/README.md

 - **Retaining error information over service boundaries** using the [vnd.error](https://github.com/blongden/vnd.error) media type
 - **Supporting asynchronous, reactive programming** on the client and server side

-**Rhyme** is based on several years of experience and best practices from a large production HAL microservice platform (based on OSGi, JAX-RS & RxJava 1).
+**Rhyme** is based on several years of experience and best practices from a large production HAL microservice platform (based on OSGi, JAX-RS, RxJava & wcm.io Caravan code).
 But it has been re-written from scratch (with an unreasonably high unit test coverage) with the goal of being useful within any Java web framework.

 ## Modules in this repository